 A coronavirus is a type of virus.
 As a group, coronaviruses are common across the world.
 Coronavirus (COVID-19) is a new strain of coronavirus first identified in Wuhan City, China in December 2019.

-The most common symptoms of COVID-19 are a high temperature and a new, continuous cough.
+The most common symptoms of COVID-19 are a high temperature, loss or change to sense of smell and taste and a new, continuous cough.
 These symptoms are usually mild and begin gradually.
 Some people become infected but don’t develop any symptoms and don't feel unwell.

 Older people, and those with underlying medical problems like high blood pressure, heart problems or diabetes, are more likely to develop serious illness.

 Find out the latest information about symptoms here.